Mach-34/hyperliquid-monitor/README.md

 ## Acknowledgments

-- Built on top of the official Hyperliquid Python SDK
+Built on top of the official Hyperliquid Python SDK
-- Inspired by the need for real-time trade monitoring in DeFi